 Hints and helpful tips

 Algorithm clip leads are also a good idea.
-High current can damage the probe due to its small surface area.
+A high current can damage the probe due to its small surface area.
 If you attach the alligator clip leads, the current is then distributed over a wider area.
 Then the risk of damage is very low.
-As long as you connect them, of course the power should be off.
+As long as you connect them, of course, the power should be off.

 Issue # 1 -The amplifier does not turn on